Berjango/HardenLinux/README.md

+Unfortunately I have had to almost stop updating this software to make life easier for myself and family.
+Giving hackers the source code to my security software makes things too difficult for me.
+Hopefully the software can serve as a basis for someone else on their cyber security journey.

 Please note,this is currently experimental as I don't fully understand all the settings and things being done.USE AT YOUR OWN RISK.
 HAS NOT BEEN EXTENSIVELY TESTED BY ME.